ChenKuangHsuan/ai-wireless-homework/ch6/Exercise_6.4/README.md

 ### Client Selection

-In each round, 50% of clients are randomly selected to participate in training.
+In each round, all clients participate in training.

 ## Running the Experiments